-The Operation Encompass Teachers' Helpline, funded by the Home Office and the Department for Education, has extended its operating hours.
-It is now available Monday to Friday from 8am to 1pm in term time and is available for all staff in educational settings.
+The Operation Encompass Teachers Helpline, funded by Home Office and the Department for Education, has extended its operating hours.
+It is now available Monday to Friday from 8am to 1pm throughout term-time, including during lockdown restrictions and is available for all staff in educational settings.

-The Helpline allows staff to speak in confidence with an Educational Psychologist about how best to support children experiencing domestic abuse.
+The Helpline allows staff to speak in confidence with an educational psychologist about how best to support children experiencing domestic abuse.